 Shop classes and Home Economics, two vocational programs now almost extinct, promote skilled trades and inspire chefs and fashion bloggers.
 Science classes are filled with future doctors and scientists, art kids happily leave school with paint in their hair, and the best teachers generate future educators.

-What if you open yourself to possibilities your school guidance councellor, or even you, probably hadn’t considered?
+What if you open yourself to possibilities your school guidance counsellor, or even you, probably hadn’t considered?

 Our teens and twenties are all about trying on a few vocations.
 We learn what makes us happiest and sometimes what we are ok with leaving behind.

 For most of Saša’s (pronounced Sasha) life, he and his parents were on a set trajectory toward a place he knew little about and in which he could not even imagine himself living, let alone eventually working.
-I talked with Saša about his journey which led him to define himself as an entrepreneur/ business owner.
+I talked with Saša about his journey, which defined him as an entrepreneur/ business owner.